Skip to main content

 1. Go to your Account Settings > Production Rates > Rate Categories section.
 Click the +Add New Rate Category button.

 To rearrange the categories, simply use the "drag & drop" functionality.
-Click on a category, hold it for a moment, and then move it to the desired spot using your cursor.
+Click on a category, hold it for a moment, and then move it to the desired spot.

 Production Rates